xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
-> HERE Data Hub is a database.
+> XYZ Maps is a database.
 Databases trade off storage space for speed, and your data will always
 > take up more storage space in Data Hub than it does in a static file.
 When a file is uploaded into
 > a Data Hub Space, features, their properties, and the geometries are broken out into multiple tables,
 > indexed and tagged.
 All of this lets you query your geospatial data on demand, and access it